webbhuset/realworld-actor-model/doc/README.md

 - Post/edit articles.
 - Comment on articles.
 - Create user accounts.
+- Follow other users.
 - Authentication using JWT.

 ## Pages

-### Common

-- Home Page
+### Home Page

 - Displays the article feed and a tag cloud where you can filter articles.
 - Displays a feed of articles posted by users you are following.

-- Article View
+### Article View

 - Lets your read the article and its comments.
 If you're logged in you can also post comments.

-- User Profile
+### User Profile

 - Read info about the user.
 See their posted articles and who they are following.

-### When logged out

-- Sign In
+### Sign In

 - Login

-- Sign Up
+### Sign Up

 - Create an account

-### When logged in

-- New / Edit Post
+### New / Edit Post

 - Form to create or edit articles.

-- User Settings
+### User Settings

 - Change your information, email and password etc.

 ## Components